Langlands correspondence for isocrystals and the existence of crystalline companions for curves: Cycle classes, correspondences, and -independence

-Here the vertical homomorphisms are the base change maps. \end{lem} \begin{proof} Since $\Gamma'$ is flat over $S$, $\Gamma_s$ is a correspondence for any $s\in S$ if it is non-empty.
+Here the vertical homomorphisms are the base change maps. \end{lem} \begin{proof} Since $\Gamma'$ is flat over $S$, $\Gamma_s$ is a correspondence for any $s\in S$.
 Now, to show the commutativity, it suffices to show the commutativity of the following diagrams:

 The commutativity of the left diagram follows by Lemma \ref{commutabasechancorre}.
 The commutativity of the right one follows by the fact that $(g^+,g_+)$ is an adjoint pair when $g$ is a morphism of admissible stacks. \end{proof}